2006 stats https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/810853

 SPEEDING AND MOTORCYCLES

-In 2005, 34 percent of all motorcyclists involved in fatal crashes were speeding, compared to 22 percent for passenger car drivers, 18 percent for light-truck drivers, and 7 percent for large-truck drivers.
-In 2005, only 49 percent of speeding passenger vehicle drivers under 21 years old who were involved in fatal crashes were wearing safety belts at the time of the crash.
-In contrast, 67 percent of non-speeding drivers in the same age group were restrained.
-For drivers 21 years and older, the percentage of speeding drivers involved in fatal crashes who were using restraints at the time of the crash was 43 percent, but 72 percent of non-speeding drivers in fatal crashes were restrained.
+In 2009, 48% of motorcyclists involved in single-vehicle crashes had been speeding compared to 22% for passenger car drivers, 18% for light-truck drivers, and 7% for large-truck drivers.
+In 2005, only 49% of speeding passenger vehicle drivers under 21 years old who were involved in fatal crashes were wearing safety belts at the time of the crash.
+In contrast, 67% of non-speeding drivers in the same age group were restrained.
+For drivers 21 years and older, the percentage of speeding drivers involved in fatal crashes who were using restraints at the time of the crash was 43%, but 72% of non-speeding drivers in fatal crashes were restrained.